 Wrong Router Location

-Your entire issue could be caused by the location of your Wi-Fi router.
-Place your router in a central location in your living space, away from large and dense physical obstructions like walls, ceilings, doors, and furniture.
+The location of your Wi-Fi router could cause your entire issue.
+Place your router in a central location in your living space, away from large, dense physical obstructions such as walls, ceilings, doors, and furniture.
 Materials like glass and metal can deflect Wi-Fi signals, so it could help to move your router away from such materials and to ensure they aren’t sitting directly between your router and the device with slow internet.

 That’s not all you have to consider.
 Signals from microwaves, cordless phones, Bluetooth speakers, and other signal-emitting devices can also interfere with your router.
 Put your router in a place that’s far from these signals.